31 First Date Tips For Men And Women

 You're simply going on a date to figure out if the two of you have chemistry — not to learn each other's life stories.

 Start out meeting for coffee or a drink.
 You can plan a longer date if you decide you want to meet again.

-This doesn't just mean leaving your phone sitting on the table so you can look at your messages.
+This doesn't mean leaving your phone sitting on the table so you can look at your messages — or looking around at other men or women who walk past.
 Stay fully engaged in the conversation without distractions.

 If you're nervous, don't obsessively wonder about how the night is going to end.
 Neither of you knows the answer to this question, but you need to be present with your date in order to find out.